 Because we can have a clean house and obedient children and not sacrifice.

 Because we are so easily deceived to think we can live for ourselves and be faithful to God in our ministry as moms.

-Jesus said that those who live for themselves will actually have an unfulfilling life, but those who lose for their lives for His sake will really experience life.
+Jesus said that those who live for themselves will actually have an unfulfilling life, but those who lose their lives for his sake will really experience life.
 As parents, our self-death for Christ’s sake not only produces fruit in our own hearts, but produces fruit in the hearts of our children, fruit that grows by the power of God.
 Let us, then, choose to joyfully give of ourselves for our children.